 The Zillow survey indicates that median rent is considerably higher than most income levels can comfortably afford, suggesting that many households may struggle to find affordable housing without financial strain.
 The survey also shows a wide rental price range, with only a small fraction of rentals being affordable to lower-income households under traditional definitions of affordability.
-This situation suggests that while housing may be available, it is not accessible to all population segments at an affordable cost.
+This situation suggests that while housing may be available, it is not accessible to all population segments at a cost considered affordable.